 Erklärungsnot – when no excuse will get you out of the trouble you’ve gotten yourself into.
 Tsk, tsk.

-An at-home Oktoberfest party is not even worthy of the name if the Oktoberfest party beer choice is bogus.
+An at-home Oktoberfest party isn’t worthy of the name if the Oktoberfest party beer choice is bogus.
 Go ahead and bag the Budweiser, kick the Coors to the curb, and just say no to Natty Light!
 A day may come when your domestic imposters will do “just fine;” but it is not this day!

 - Augustiner